 - Bad weather.
 Heavy rain or fog affects visibility for all road users, even those traveling on foot.
 Pedestrians may have their vision obscured by hoods or umbrellas.
 Drivers in these conditions may have forgotten to turn on their headlights or windshield wipers, affecting their ability to both see and be seen.

-Even if your own actions as a pedestrian played some part in the crash, Florida law allows victims to recover compensation if someone else’s negligence was primarily responsible for your suffering.
+Even if your own actions as a pedestrian played some part in the accident, Florida law allows victims to recover compensation if someone else’s negligence was primarily responsible for the victim's suffering.